Alexandra-Myers/Combatify/README.md

     - Players can now crit and sprint hit at the same time
     - Weapon enchantments are now included in the base damage when calculating crits and potion effects

-7. Sweeping-Edge alterations
+7. Sweeping Edge alterations
-    - Sweep-attacks exist with sweeping enchantment only
+    - Sweep attacks exists with sweeping enchantment only
-    - Nerfed Sweeping-Edge enchantment to 25/33/37.5% percent (was 50/66/75%)
+    - Nerfed Sweeping Edge enchantment to 25/33/37.5% percent (was 50/66/75%)

 8. Shield alterations
     - Shields protect up to 5 damage for melee attacks, 100% against projectiles
     - Bannered shields protect up to 10 damage for melee attacks
-    - Axes disable shields for 1.6 seconds by default
+    - Axes disable shields for 1.6 seconds by default)
-    - Shields activate when sneaking, and you can hit opponents while sneak shielding
+    - Shields activate when sneaking and you can hit opponents while sneak shielding
     - Option to disable the use-shield-on-crouch in accessibility menu
     - Shields protective arc decreased to 100 degrees
     - Shields now add a 50% knockback resistance when active